VejuneZem/vejune-zemaityte-site/content/event/2023-05-29-Sitges-Type-token-distributions/index.md

 In order to describe this behavior we construct a following simple statistical model.
 Consider a set of m initially empty classes (types) and sequentially add N tokens to these types according to the following procedure: first, choose a subset of a types at random, then determine which of the classes in this subset currently has the largest number of tokens (if there is a draw between two or more leaders, then choose one of them at random) and add an additional token to this class.
-In the limit of large number of classes m → ∞ and finite number of tokens per class t = N/m the model is described by the infinite set of differential equations dCk/dt = Cka−1 − Cka (1) where Ck is the fraction of types with at most k tokens in them.
+In the limit of large number of classes $m → ∞$ and finite number of tokens per class $t = N/m$ the model is described by the infinite set of differential equations dCk/dt = Cka−1 − Cka (1) where Ck is the fraction of types with at most k tokens in them.
 We show that for large k and t the distribution Ck(t) converges to a scaling form C(x) where x = k/t, and C(x) satisfies
 (aCa−1 − x)C′ = 0 (2)